Yazan-Hamali/LoggingSystem/README.md

 Store logs in LocalFiles

-Sotre logs in S3Bucket (I used wasabisys.com that uses S3 protocol same as AWS S3)
+Sotre logs in S3Bucket (used wasabisys.com that uses S3 protocol same as AWS S3)

 ---------------------------------------------

 sys req:

 .Net 7.0

 ---------------------------------------------

 Testing steps: